hycsg/csvquery/README.md

 # CSV Query

-A python package that allows you to execute NoSQL-style queries on CSV files.
+A versatile python package that allows you to execute MongoDB-style queries on CSV files.

 ## Downloading